How Do Solar Powered Lights Work – A Guide For Dummies

 In other words, they can be used to predict the presence or absence of sunlight.

-When the photoresistor is exposed to light (during the day), the resistance decreases, allowing the solar panel to recharge the battery.
+When the photoresistor is exposed to light (during the day), the resistance decreases, allowing the solar panels to recharge the battery.

 When it’s dark, the photoresistor resistance will increase, allowing the current to flow from the battery to the LEDs.